codingforeveryone/READMEs/programmer-skills/start-to-develop-js.md

 - [jslint](http://www.jslint.com/)
 - [jshint](http://jshint.com/)

-Both of them have online tools for checking your code, but there are plugins for almost every code editor, and also for the command line.
+Both of them have online tools for checking your code, but there are also plugins for almost every code editor, as well as for the command line.